-Now 21 and a university student, Taylor is one of the oldest survivors of HLHS and a pioneer in this devastating congenital heart condition that sadly claims so many lives.
+Now a university student, Taylor is one of the oldest survivors of HLHS and a pioneer in this devastating congenital heart condition that sadly claims so many lives.

 Growing up, Taylor often heard she shouldn’t attempt things due to her heart.
 But her incredible mum and family, who always helped mentally prepare her for her operations and heart tests, never tried to keep her in bubble wrap.
 Taylor was gently encouraged to still be a kid – to play and push her boundaries – helping her become a curious tomboy who climbed trees and kept up with other kids whenever she could.

 Her supportive family has led to her strong mindset and helped her become who she is – to see beyond her condition and not let it define her.

 “I mean, that’s like saying I’m just a person with blue eyes.”

 With the advances in congenital heart disease care, Taylor is grateful for her medical care to date.
 She feels lucky to have been born in the millennium benefiting from advanced treatments, but so much more needs to be done.